 We decided to base the recipe on the easy potato dauphinoise recipe we make regularly, so we added 150 grams of regular potato to the sweet.
 And as we had some grated cheese left over (from those same pancakes), we sprinkled that over the top before baking, too.

 Sweet Potato & Ham Dauphinoise

-350 grams sweet potato, peeled and sliced fairly thin, about 3mm
+- 350 grams sweet potatoes , peeled and sliced fairly thin, about 3mm